Skip to content

 Environment Variables

-Environment variables let you store sensitive values - API keys, tokens, configuration strings - outside your tool’s code.
-Instead of hardcoding a secret directly in your handler, you define it once at the workspace level and Rival injects it at runtime.
-Your code reads it by name, and the value is never exposed in the tool source or visible to marketplace users.
+Environment variables let you store sensitive values - API keys, tokens, connection strings - outside your tool’s code.
+Instead of hardcoding a secret in your handler, you store it once at the workspace level as an Environment Secret and Rival injects it at runtime.
+Your code reads it by name, and the value is never embedded in the tool source or visible to anyone running the tool from the marketplace.

-If you embed credentials directly in your tool code, they become part of the version snapshot and are visible to anyone with access to your tool’s code.
-Environment variables solve this by keeping secrets in a separate, access-controlled store that lives at the workspace level, not inside the tool itself.
+If you embed credentials directly in tool code, they become part of the published version snapshot and are visible to anyone with code-level access.
+Storing them as Environment Secrets keeps them in a separate, access-controlled store and makes rotation easy - update the value once and every tool that reads it picks up the new value on the next run.

-Creating a variable at the workspace level does not automatically make it available to every tool.
-You assign variables to specific tools from that tool’s code & version section.
-This is intentional - it limits exposure.
-A tool that handles user-facing text processing has no reason to access your payment processor credentials.
+Creating a secret at the workspace level does not automatically make it available to every tool.
+You attach the secrets a specific tool needs from the Code step of the Tool Editor.
+This is intentional: a tool that processes user-facing text has no reason to read your payment-processor credentials.

-The way you access environment variables depends on which runtime your tool uses.
+How you access secrets depends on the language your tool uses.

 Python